 Often properties are listed for more than one criterion.
-If one or more of the values disappears, the Advisory Bodies would normally be consulted, and if necessary, a mission conducted and a report submitted.
+If one or more of the values disappears, the Advisory Bodies and the World Heritage Centre would make an assessment, and if necessary, a mission conducted and a report submitted.
 Modifications to the boundaries and the criteria, if necessary, could take place under Paras 163 to 165 of the Operational Guidelines.
 If the criteria are to be altered, a re-nomination process would need to take place pursuant to Para 166.
 If their OUV disappears altogether, then delisting can take place, as contemplated by the Operational Guidelines under paras 192 to 198.